Maybe you’re here because you just got a new diffuser or you’re thinking about buying one.

 Well, I’m here to help!
 Essential oils are all popular nowadays and I wouldn’t be surprised if you have a diffuser or know somebody who does.
 While you may have already heard that essential oils are good for you, do you really know which scents go with which needs and how to use them on yourself?
 Lucky for you, I’ve gathered some information about essential oils and some frequently asked questions about this resurrected lifestyle trend.

 Let’s start with the basics.
 What are essential oils really?

 Did you know that essential oils have been used for thousands of years (dating back to ancient Egypt) for many different purposes?
 This includes religious ceremonies and holistic healing methods.
 Each of these highly concentrated oils is derived from a different part of the plant they come from.
-To cite some examples, oange oil comes from the rind, and rose oil comes from the petals, and ginger oil from its root.
+To cite some examples, orange oil comes from the rind, and rose oil comes from the petals, and ginger oil from its root.

 The color and consistency of essential oils can also be vastly different for each oil and batch.
 Some are thinner than others, like traditional oils, and others can be much more viscous.
 Also, there’s an array of colors from clear to amber, to red, and there are also greens and blues.

 What is the main purpose of essential oils?

 Essential oils serve many purposes, and you can choose the type of oil depending on your need.
 Essential oils, in essence (no pun intended) are not just what you see being used with diffusers.
 You can find them in skincare and makeup products, household cleaners, and, aromatherapy.
 It is believed that these oils have a great impact on a person’s health and overall well-being because of its calming effects when inhaled.